 Locking your iPhone® with a passcode is a great way to keep your personal information safe.
 But if you forget your iPhone passcode—and enter the wrong one too many times—Apple® will temporarily disable your device.

 Don't worry.
 Here at Asurion, when tech breaks, we fix it.
-Our experts help millions of customers solve their device problems—from troubleshooting laptops that won't connect to Wi-Fi to setting up a new iPhone.
+Our experts help millions of customers solve their device problems—from fixing FaceTime to troubleshooting why your phone won't connect to Wi-Fi.
 Here are their tips for how to fix a disabled iPhone.

 Why your iPhone is disabled